Octopus058/Introduction-to-Linux/tutorials/Hello Linux!.md

 ## First of all
 **Before the beginning of this tutorial, you must see things below.**

-☞ This tutorial took over 3 weeks to complete and has 10 thousand words.
+☞ This tutorial took over a month to complete and has more than 10 thousand words.
 Don't study with a mentality of not seeking deep understanding.

 ☞ This tutorial takes `Debian 12` as most examples.
-Maybe there are examples of Ubuntu mixed in, because I have an existing Ubuntu virtual machine and I'm too lazy to install Debian anymore.
+Maybe there are examples of Ubuntu mixed in, because I have an existing Ubuntu virtual machine and I'm too lazy to install a Debian virtual machine.
 They are the same in most cases.

 ☞ For the universality of the tutorial, the entire text is in English.
-Also, It WILL help your CET6.
+Also, It **WILL** help your CET6.

 ☞ Learn to use search engines.
 You can learn on CSDN: https://www.csdn.net/, the biggest Linux forum: https://www.linux.org/ or any website you want.

 ☞ No one is a god.
-There must be many mistakes in the tutorial, tell me if you find them.
+There must be mistakes in the tutorial, tell me if you find them.

 ☞ Abandon Windows inertia thinking.
 Don't be afraid of terminal, GUI is not a must.

 ☞ To follow Teacher Chen's advice, this tutorial starts from the basics, and doesn't involve any third-party software.
-It means what we only have is terminal (However I still state an ssh software in the extra sections).
+It means what we only have is terminal (However I still state an ssh software and even a desktop OS in the advanced part).

 ![](/assets/Linux/Hello%20Linux!/1.png)

 ## What is Linux